-- (1) Land is subdivided to achieve the objectives of the zones, the relevant overlays and Auckland-wide provisions. - (2) Land is subdivided in a manner that provides for the long-term needs of the community and minimises adverse effects of future development on the environment. - (3) Land is vested to provide for esplanades, reserves, roads, stormwater, infrastructure and other purposes. - (4) Infrastructure supporting subdivision and development is planned and provided for in an integrated and comprehensive manner and provided for to be in place at the time of the subdivision or development. - (5) Infrastructure is appropriately protected from incompatible subdivision, use and development, and reverse sensitivity effects. - (6) Subdivision has a layout which is safe, efficient, convenient and accessible. - (7) Subdivision manages adverse effects on historic heritage or Māori cultural heritage. - (8) Subdivision maintains or enhances the natural features and landscapes that contribute to the character and amenity values of the areas. - (9) The productive potential of rural land is enhanced through the amalgamation of smaller existing land holdings sites, particularly for sites identified in Appendix 14 Land amalgamation incentivised area, and the transfer of titles to certain Rural - Countryside Living Zone areas. - (10) Fragmentation of rural production land by:

-(a) subdivision of land containing elite soil is avoided;

-(b) subdivision of land containing prime soil is avoided where practicable; and Auckland Unitary Plan Operative in part
+(1) Land is subdivided to achieve the objectives of the zones, the relevant overlays and Auckland-wide provisions.

+- (2) Land is subdivided in a manner that provides for the long-term needs of the community and minimises adverse effects of future development on the environment. - (3) Land is vested to provide for esplanades, reserves, roads, stormwater, infrastructure and other purposes. - (4) Infrastructure supporting subdivision and development is planned and provided for in an integrated and comprehensive manner and provided for to be in place at the time of the subdivision or development. - (5) Infrastructure is appropriately protected from incompatible subdivision, use and development, and reverse sensitivity effects. - (6) Subdivision has a layout which is safe, efficient, convenient and accessible. - (7) Subdivision manages adverse effects on historic heritage or Maori cultural heritage. - (8) Subdivision maintains or enhances the natural features and landscapes that contribute to the character and amenity values of the areas. - (9) The productive potential of rural land is enhanced through the amalgamation of smaller existing land holdings sites, particularly for sites identified in Appendix 14 Land amalgamation incentivised area, and the transfer of titles to certain Rural - Countryside Living Zone areas. - (10) Fragmentation of rural production land by: - (a) subdivision of land containing elite soil is avoided; and - (b) subdivision of land containing prime soil is avoided where practicable; and - (c) subdivision of land avoids inappropriate rural lifestyle lots dispersed throughout the rural and coastal areas. - (11) Subdivision avoids or minimises the opportunity for reverse sensitivity effects between agriculture, horticulture, mineral extraction activities, rural industry, infrastructure and rural lifestyle living opportunities. - (12) Rural lifestyle subdivision is primarily limited to the Rural Countryside Living Zone, and to sites created by protecting, restoring or creating significant areas of indigenous vegetation or wetlands. - (13) Subdivision of any minor dwellings and workers' accommodation from the parent site is avoided. - (14) Subdivision is provided for, by either: - (a) Limited in-situ subdivision through the protection and enhancement of significant indigenous vegetation or wetlands and/or indigenous revegetation planting; or - (b) by Transfer of titles to the Rural-Countryside Living Zone, through the protection or and enhancement of indigenous vegetation and wetlands and/or through restorative or indigenous revegetation planting.

-- (c) subdivision of land avoids inappropriate rural lifestyle lots dispersed throughout rural and coastal areas. - (11) Subdivision avoids or minimises the opportunity for reverse sensitivity effects between agriculture, horticulture, mineral extraction activities, rural industry, infrastructure and rural lifestyle living opportunities. - (12) Rural lifestyle subdivision is primarily limited to the Rural Countryside Living Zone, and to sites created by protecting, restoring or creating significant areas of indigenous vegetation or wetlands. - (13) Subdivision of any minor dwellings and workers' accommodation from the parent site is avoided. - (14) Subdivision is provided for, by either: - (a) Limited in-situ subdivision through the protection and enhancement of significant indigenous vegetation or wetlands and/or indigenous revegetation planting; or - (b) Transfer of titles to the Rural-Countryside Living Zone, through the protection and enhancement of indigenous vegetation and wetlands and/or through indigenous revegetation planting. - (15) Subdivision maintains or enhances the natural features and landscapes that contribute to the character and amenity values of rural areas. - (16) Rural subdivision avoids or minimises adverse effects in areas identified in the Outstanding Natural Features Overlay, Outstanding Natural Character Overlay, High Natural Character Overlay, Outstanding Natural Landscape Overlay and Significant Ecological Areas Overlay. - (17) Subdivision: - (a) outside of urban and serviced areas avoids adverse effects to people, property, infrastructure and the environment from natural hazards; - (b) avoids where possible, and otherwise mitigates, adverse effects associated with subdivision for infrastructure or existing urban land uses; and - (c) maintains the function of flood plains and overland flow paths to safely convey flood waters while taking into account the likely long term effects of climate change;
+- (15) Subdivision maintains or enhances the natural features and landscapes that contribute to the character and amenity values of rural areas. - (16) Rural subdivision avoids or minimises adverse effects in areas identified in the Outstanding Natural Features Overlay, Outstanding Natural Character Overlay, High Natural Character Overlay, Outstanding Natural Landscape Overlay and Significant Ecological Areas Overlay.